Bona Sforza: Affairs

 During her youth in Bari, Bona Sforza took the young Ettore Pignatelli as her lover.
 He was the eldest son of Alessandro Pignatelli, who, in turn, was the lover of her mother Isabella d'Aragona, Duchess of Milan.
 However, Ettore died under mysterious circumstances.
 It is believed that he was poisoned by Bona after he refused to follow her to Poland, where she intended to marry Sigismund.
 Widowed by her husband in 1548, Bona became involved in a romantic affair with Giovanni Lorenzo Pappacoda.

 Issue

-Although she did not travel with her husband and spent three years alone in the Wawel castle, Bona was pregnant six times during the first nine years of her marriage.
+Bona was pregnant six times during the first nine years of her marriage.
 Her children were: